 A new set of solid wood cabinets should last for years, but optimally, they should be kept in a wood-friendly environment.
 Wood may seem sturdy and durable, but it is also more vulnerable to changes in temperature and humidity than you might realize.

 Temperature & Wooden Cabinets

-Generally speaking, the temperature in your home won’t change more than a few degrees throughout the year.
+Generally speaking, the temperature in your home won't change more than a few degrees throughout the year.
 Your HVAC system should obviously keep your home warm in the winter and cool during the summer.
-For the most part, you shouldn’t have too many extreme temperature changes.
-This consistency is a good thing because drastic temperature changes can cause problems for wooden structures.
+For the most part, you shouldn't have too many extreme temperature changes.
+This consistency is a good thing, because drastic temperature changes can cause problems for wooden cabinets.
 Like just about everything else, wood expands in heat and contracts in the cold.
-Having your wooden cabinets go from being incredibly hot to bitterly cold in a short amount of time could cause them to crack due to stress.
+Having the temperature go from being incredibly hot to bitterly cold in a short amount of time could cause the wood cabinets to crack due to stress.
 You might think that this is an unlikely scenario.
 But, it could happen if your furnace were to go out in the middle of a frigid winter day.